-The theme of Strategic Thinking is of special interest to us because we know that it is here that the main function of a top leader lies - to think in a comprehensive, systemic way, to have the vision of the future and to worry about the relevant facts related to the business.
+The theme of Strategic Thinking and its assessments is of special interest to us because we know that it is here that the main function of a top leader lies - to think in a comprehensive, systemic way, to have the vision of the future and to worry about the relevant facts related to the business.

 We have many clients who ask us to help them think about the future of their companies or their departments.
 Some want to change the Organization's strategy due to changes in context and want to have someone to help them think about the various variables and decide what the best course is.
 Others want to be able to devote themselves to the strategy of the Company or the department and free themselves from the operational issues that occupy them most of the time.
 They know they have to stop being firefighters and they want to change but they have a lot of difficulty in getting it done.
 There are still others who want to find solutions to complex problems that require thinking out of the box and have difficulty doing so.